gnuradio/hugo-website/content/news/2025-11-01-grcon26-location-announcement/index.md

 Preliminary event details for participants and attendees are now available on the [**official GRCon26 website**](https://events.gnuradio.org/e/grcon26/).

-The **Call for Participation** will open in the spring - so start thinking about the exciting projects, research, or applications you’d like to share this year!
+The **Call for Participation** will open in the Spring - so start thinking about the exciting projects, research, or applications you’d like to share this year!

 You can also **pre-register today** at [**tickets.gnuradio.org/grcon26**](https://tickets.gnuradio.org/grcon26/) to receive important updates and announcements.